- Where can I download camp information sheets?

 How soon will I receive confirmation of my session?

 Once online registration is complete, campers receive an e-mail confirmation immediately!
-You receive confirmation e-mails and statements to the e-mail address used during the registration process, as well as any future news or updates regarding camp sessions, so we ask that you use an e-mail that you check frequently.
+You receive confirmation e-mails and statements to the e-mail address used during the registration process, as well as any future news or updates regarding camp sessions, so we ask that you use an e-mail that is checked frequently.

 Do I have to pay in full at registration or do you offer payment plans

-You only have to pay the nonrefundable $25 deposit at registration to hold your camper’s spot in a camp session.
+You only have to pay the nonrefundable $30 deposit at registration to hold your camper’s spot in a camp session.
 After that you may log in to your account at any time to make payments in any amount.
-The balance must be paid two weeks prior to the first day of camp or you may forfeit your camper’s spot.
+The balance must be paid bye June 1st or you may forfeit your camper’s spot.
 Email balance reminders are sent.

 Do you keep a wait list?